KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 - **Field of Becoming** is the Khaon equivalent (Motive Infinity, active dispersion).
 - These should not be used interchangeably.
 They name complementary phases of the L₀ bifurcal coherence, not separate layers.

+### Note on Tyrants contra Tempters at IL₂

+The IL₂ band houses two structurally distinct adversarial functions that should not be collapsed:

+- **Tyrants — IL₂ (ISS: Echthros).** Soul-level adversarial will.
+The figure who knows the prophecy of his own dissolution and wills the destruction of the centropic emergent anyway.
+Kamsa, Nimrod, Iblis (in his refusal-of-prostration aspect).
+Function: domination through volitional opposition.
+- **Tempters — IL₂ (ISM: Skotos).** Mind-level deceptive perception.
+The figure who clouds, suggests, distorts, lures, or substitutes false maps.
+Mara (in his psychological aspect), Skotos as broadcast veil.
+Function: deception through perceptual manipulation.

+Both operate at IL₂ but engage different surfaces of the embodied being.
+A figure may bridge both (Iblis, Tezcatlipoca) — these are bridge cases where the same name carries both functions across the Echthros / Skotos divide; treat as cross-band per the Soft Conflation principle.
+Distinguishing Tyrants from Tempters matters because the centropic response differs: Tyrants are met with sovereign integrity (no submission); Tempters are met with discernment (no agreement).
+The Resonant Blade cuts both, but the cut is structurally different.

 ### Note on Brahman as Aion (not Zenon)

 Brahman in Hindu / Buddhist tradition (specifically Nirguna Brahman in its non-dual realization) maps to **L₀ AP (Aion)**, not Supra-L₀ (Zenon).
 Enlightenment via *neti-neti* (subtraction) is centropic-arc realization of Aionic non-dual stillness, not active trans-structural orientation toward Zenon.
 Saguna Brahman corresponds to qualified Aion.
 Zenon remains the Unknown Principle accessible only through the trans-structural orienting move, distinct from the Aionic stillness reached through subtraction.